iuryrosal/ml-exp/README.md

 During model training, you may be organizing the model trained objects, as well as loading the feature set into a Pandas Dataframe (X_test) and the respective targets into another Pandas Dataframe (y_test).
 It's possible to save model trained object in Pickle, ONNX or MLFlow, while X_text and y_test can be store in data files that supported by Pandas library.

-You can apply continuous experimentation within our Python code, using `MLExp` object instantiation with a reference in local variable.
+You can apply experimentation within our Python code, using `MLExp` object instantiation with a reference in local variable.
 During instantiation you need provide a parameters that impacts how the experimentation works and location to store reports.

 ```python
 ml_exp = MLExp(